 - Care costs for someone who has looked after you if you were unable to look after yourself

-If you lost a loved one because they contracted an infection in a Listeria hospital outbreak, you may be able to claim funeral costs, and even lost income if they were the main breadwinner.
+If you lost a loved one because they contracted an infection in a Listeria hospital outbreak, you may be able to claim funeral costs, and even lost income if they were the main breadwinner within Listeria outbreak claims.

-If you were wondering what amount of compensation you might be awarded in a successful Listeria hospital outbreak claim, the table below provides an idea of how much you could be awarded.
+If you were wondering what amount of compensation you might be awarded in successful Listeria outbreak claims, the table below provides an idea of how much you could be awarded.
 Please keep in mind that you may have suffered other illnesses or symptoms in addition or instead of the injuries/damage indicated in the table.

 Please also note that these are only rough guidelines, and your specific payout may differ depending on your individual circumstances.